mermehr/redmind-docs/README.md

 Structured summaries of hands-on practice, script development, system configuration, and red team study.
 Tracks progress across platforms and tool-chains.

-See: [`redmind-scripts`](https://github.com/mermehr/redmind-scripts/) for all scripts mentioned in logs.
+See: [`redmind-scripts`](https://github.com/mermehr/redmind-scripts/) for all some scripts mentioned in logs.
 As they will not be directly linked.

 > _Skills shown:_ Self-directed learning, documentation discipline, workflow evolution

 ---

-### Engagements
+### Boxes

 Reports of Hack The Box, VulnHub, and other lab machines.
 Includes enumeration, exploit chains, privilege escalation, and cleanup steps.